swapnanilpathak/BookCricket/README.md

 2. User can set the number of pages in the book and the number of overs to play.
 3. Who gets to bat first is decided by a coin toss.
 4. Ball by ball runs are displayed for both players.
+5. Coin toss result and runs scored are generated randomly.
-5. Winner is displayed.
+6. Winner is displayed.
-6. Runs per over summary is generated for the user.
+7. Runs per over summary is generated for the user.

 # ScreenShots
 ScreenShot 1